-CPJ is no longer accepting applications for our Public Justice Internship Program.
+CPJ is not currently accepting applications for our Public Justice Internship Program.
 Please check back here in February 2018.

 Are you passionate about social justice?
 Are you looking for a chance to apply your university education to pressing issues?